-In Year 2 students must enrol in the Honors Specialization in the Department of Psychology and satisfy the minimum progression requirements for the second year of that Honors Specialization.
-Under certain conditions, students who in Year 2 enrol in a Major in Psychology may be eligible for admission to the combined degree program, but they will have to transfer into an Honors Specialization module in the Department of Psychology if they are accepted into the combined degree program.
-Such a transfer is only possible if they have taken the requisite courses and received the marks needed to transfer into an Honors Specialization module and are able to complete all the requirements of the combined degree program for that module.
+In Year 2 students must enrol in the Honours Specialization in the Department of Psychology and satisfy the minimum progression requirements for the second year of that Honours Specialization.
+Under certain conditions, students who in Year 2 enrol in a Major in Psychology may be eligible for admission to the combined degree program, but they will have to transfer into an Honours Specialization module in the Department of Psychology if they are accepted into the combined degree program.
+Such a transfer is only possible if they have taken the requisite courses and received the marks needed to transfer into an Honours Specialization module and are able to complete all the requirements of the combined degree program for that module.

 In the first two years, students must attain a minimum weighted average of 78%, a minimum mark of 70% in Business Administration 2257, and no mark less than 60%.
 They must also gain admission to the HBA program through the regular application process.
 In addition, students must normally attain a minimum weighted average of 78% in the first year of the HBA.

 Students apply for the combined degree program during the HBA 1 year, typically their third year of University.
 Applications to the combined program must be made in writing to the Undergraduate Program Advisor of the Department of Psychology and to the HBA Program Office by the deadlines published by the Richard Ivey School of Business.
 Entrance to the program may be limited.